utdata/icj-class/final/final.md

 The project structure should include:

 - A base layout that is extended throughout the project.
-- A detail layout that is then extended to additional detail pages.
+- A detail layout that is then extended to detail pages.
 - At least one Nunjucks partial that is included into another layout template.
 (A good coder would use several.)
 - The project must use the following Bootstrap components and concepts:
   - [Responsive images](https://getbootstrap.com/docs/4.1/content/images/)
   - A [Jumbotron](https://getbootstrap.com/docs/4.1/components/jumbotron/) for a header
   - A [Navbar/Navs](https://getbootstrap.com/docs/4.1/components/navbar/) that links to each member
-  - The [Media list object](https://getbootstrap.com/docs/4.1/layout/media-object/#media-list) for the discography.
 - You must use at least one scss partial with your Sass code.
 (A good coder would have several.)
 - You must use at least one [Google Font](https://fonts.google.com/) somewhere.
 - This should all be in its own repo, published through Github Pages.

 Everything should look beautiful and be functional.
-Content can be pulled from Wikipedia, but source it properly (i.e. give credit and link back).
+Content can be pulled from Wikipedia, but source it properly.

 ## Assets available